 The primary goal of the Besedo layer model is to create a conversation around user trust and what impacts it.
-By creating discussions about threats within content we aim to give online marketplaces additional clarity – and by providing dedicated insights we hope to help companies tailor their moderation strategy and create better solutions.
+By creating discussions about threats within the content we aim to give online marketplaces additional clarity – and by providing dedicated insights we hope to help companies tailor their moderation strategy and create better solutions.

-We often undertake an assessment like this when a new marketplace or classified site approach us; it’s a way of understanding their pain points and figuring out where they can improve.
+We often undertake an assessment like this when a new marketplace or classified site approaches us; it’s a way of understanding their pain points and figuring out where they can improve.
 Sometimes clients have an idea of what they need to do, but a formal analysis helps clarify specific needs.